tomfromitaly/Jarvis/README.md

 PROACTIVE ALERTS It should tell me when something needs attention: overdue reimbursements, expiring loyalty points, unusual spending patterns, missed contributions, upcoming large expenses.

 HISTORICAL UNDERSTANDING When I first load my data, it should analyze patterns, detect anomalies, and ask me questions to understand what happened.
-"Your rent changed significantly in November.
-What happened?"
 This builds the life model.
+See the detailed onboarding section below.

 SCENARIO MODELING I want to explore "what if" situations.
 What if I buy a car in June?
 What if I take two trips this quarter?
 How do different decisions affect my trajectory?

 DATA SOURCES

 Banking via CSV import from N26, AMEX, and Revolut.

+Flight history import.
+I can provide my 2025 flight history which helps identify trips and distinguish work from leisure travel.

 Manual input for work trips, life events, future plans, and loyalty balances.